 Natalia Gherman, Executive Director of the UN Counter-Terrorism Committee Executive Directorate, highlighted recent efforts to support Member States through assessment visits and tailored technical assistance, stressing that effective counter-terrorism requires adequate resources and strong international cooperation.

-ABU DHABI, 13th February, 2026 (WAM) -- The United Arab Emirates aviation sector reached record…
+ABU DHABI, 4th April, 2026 (WAM) -- The United Arab Emirates is accelerating its position…